Mortgage Loan Guarantor-Banner_WC

 Mortgage Loan Guarantor_WC

-Mortgage loans, which include both Home Loans and Loans Against Property are loans of a secured nature and require the pledging of collateral.
-While valuable collateral may be enough for lenders to sanction big loan amounts, a guarantor further enhances the quality of a mortgage loan application.
+Mortgage loans, which include both Home Loans and Loans Against Property, are loans of a secured nature and require the pledging of collateral.
+While a valuable collateral may be enough for lenders to sanction the loan, a guarantor further enhances the quality of a mortgage loan application.

-A guarantor, by definition, co-signs the primary borrower's loan application, in effect guaranteeing the full repayment of the loan amount in case they can no longer pay back the lender.
-As a guarantor, you bear full financial responsibility in the advent of a loan default by the primary borrower.
+A guarantor, by definition, co-signs the primary borrower's loan application, in effect guaranteeing the repayment of the loan amount, with interest, in case they can no longer pay back the lender.
+As a guarantor, you bear financial responsibility in the advent of a loan default by the primary borrower.

-However, there exist two types of guarantors who can co-sign a mortgage loan application:
+Prospective borrowers should take note that there are two types of guarantors who can co-sign a mortgage loan application:

 - Financial Guarantor: This individual agrees to repay the loan amount in case of loan repayment failure

 - Non-financial Guarantor: This individual vouches for your credibility and application profile

 The decision of which type of guarantor may be required depends on the loan application and case scenario.